ArchiveBox/docs/Install.md

 **2. Get your bookmark export file:**

-Follow the instruction links above in the "Quickstart" section to download your bookmarks export file.
+Follow the instruction in the "Quickstart" section to download your bookmarks export file containing a list of links to archive.

 **3. Run the archive script:**